mobiliabrus/tourbook/docs/2-tour.md

 <a-hotel name="Irsia BnB Guesthouse" date="2014-1-4" nights="2" points="3.1413875,101.7100106"></a-hotel>

 It was quite late.
-I gently climbeb into bed and did not awake them, whose snores continued solemnly.
+I gently climbeb into bed and tryed not awake them, whose snores continued solemnly.

 By the morning, everyone was gone when I woke up.
-I didn't know who was my roommate.
-The city is a black hole, and we were squeezed into it.
+I didn't know who was my roommates.
+The city is such a black hole, and we were squeezed into it.
+People dodged amongst the seething crowds of men.
+I choosed leaving.

 ## KOTA KINABALU